gnarzilla/gnarzilla/README.md

 Building the internet for the apocalypse: update your blog from a can on a string from the smoldering rubble.

+**Deadlight** is an ecosystem for publishing, proxying, and routing across unreliable networks — mesh, satellite, mobile, offline-first, and hostile connectivity included.

-The Deadlight stack has three layers: transport (`deadlight-proxy` and `deadmesh` bridge HTTP/SOCKS/SMTP/LoRa), security (`vault.deadlight` stores credentials without network dependency), and application (`blog.deadlight` publishes content from anywhere).
+The stack has three layers: transport (`deadlight-proxy` and `deadmesh` bridge HTTP/SOCKS/SMTP/LoRa), security (`vault.deadlight` handles credentials without network dependency), and application (`blog.deadlight` publishes content from anywhere).
+Each component works standalone, but they are designed to thrive together.

 ## Deadlight Ecosystem
 Modular tools for user sovereignty and freedom from centralized cloud services / commercialized network infrastructure.
 Taking back the internet one paywall at a time.